oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 #### 📌 C50: Using the same description of the task from the previous lecture, write a compound query to generate the list of employees that should get the 2 letters.
 Every employee needs to appear only once in this report.

-The list only needs to include the Id, name, birthdate, and hire_date.
+<strong>The list only needs to include the Id, name, birthdate, and hire_date.
 Nothing more.

 Reference Description:

-The company wants to send a congratulations letter to employees who were born in the months of May or June, and they also want to send a letter to employees who were hired by the company in those months.
+The company wants to send a congratulations letter to employees who were born in the months of May or June, and they also want to send a letter to employees who were hired by the company in those months.</strong>

 ```sql